 These thirteen peaks introduce vertical climbing to the list of obstacles you’ll face.
 On some routes there is also significant exposure and vertical drop-offs.
 Most third class climbing is relatively simple, and usually the rock is stable.
 To prepare for this level of climbing, spend time on Class 2 peaks and visit an indoor climbing gym.
 Here are the Class 3 Colorado 14ers ranked by difficulty.

-Wilson peak is known for its exposure and great Class 3 climbing.
+Wilson Peak is known for its exposure and great Class 3 climbing.
 Don’t try to tackle this mountain unless you really know what you’re doing, and are comfortable with steep cliffs and downclimbing 50+ feet.
 When reviewing the Colorado 14ers ranked by difficulty, it deserves a spot near the top.
 Click Here for route info.

-Snowmass has well-earned place as the most difficult Class 3 Peak.
-It combines an arduous, 22 mile hike, technical snow climbing, and a Class 3 exposed scramble to the summit.
+Snowmass has a well-earned place as the most difficult Class 3 Peak.
+It combines an arduous, 22-mile hike, technical snow climbing, and a Class 3 exposed scramble to the summit.
 Take on this mountain early in the summer while snow still covers the scree-filled basin below the summit.
 Click here for the route guide.

 The Six Most Difficult Climbs: Class 4 Peaks

 The six Class 4 peaks are not to be trifled with.
 Steep, vertical climbing and loose, rotten rock plague the routes on these peaks.
 Many have died trying to climb these six 14ers.
 Take your time preparing for these climbs, go with someone experienced, and make sure you’re comfortable with heights.
 Here are the Class 4 Colorado 14ers ranked by difficulty.